 Known limitations

 Raw totals are not normalised for electorate size, remoteness, or time in office, so they are not a fair like-for-like comparison — a remote-state senator will legitimately spend more on travel than an inner-city member.
-Per-capita and per-sitting-day context, and salary/superannuation, are candidates for future releases.
+Per-capita and per-sitting-day context are candidates for future releases.

 Questions or corrections improve the record — see about.